 Skip directly to process information here.

-University-level rules governing the pass/no pass grading option have been relaxed for undergraduate students for the Fall 2020 and Winter 2021 terms.
+University-level rules governing the pass/no pass grading option have been relaxed for undergraduate students for the Fall 2020, Winter 2021, and Spring/Summer 2021 terms.
 Students may elect more than one course in the semester for P/N grading.
 The P/N grading option is available to students after final grading has taken place.
-P/N grades elected during Fall 2020 and Winter 2021 will not count toward the maximum allowed.
-P grades elected during Fall 2020 and Winter 2021 will be accepted for general education credit for Competency Requirements, Inquiry Requirements, and Wayne Experience, but may not count for some schools, colleges, programs or majors.
+P/N grades elected during Fall 2020, Winter 2021, and Spring/Summer 2021 will not count toward the maximum allowed.
+P grades elected during these semesters will be accepted for general education credit for Competency Requirements, Inquiry Requirements, and Wayne Experience, but may not count for some schools, colleges, programs or majors.